Complete brain and nervous system health for body and mind

 Sleep is an essential part of your day.
 If you’re experiencing lack of sleep, you may find it difficult to think, concentrate and get through your day.
 The experienced sleep specialists at our Sleep Center will help you overcome your sleep problems with proven treatments and healthy sleep habits.

 A stroke is a medical emergency that requires expert care.
-The UW Medicine Comprehensive Stroke Center at Harborview is the only one in Washington state certified by the Joint Commission for consistently providing the highest standards of care 24/7/365.
 Primary stroke centers are also located at Northwest Hospital and Valley Medical Center to treat all types of strokes.

 Learn to recognize the signs of a stroke: